bitcoinhodler/glacier/docs/_docs/setup/create-boot-usb.md

     1. Open the Ubuntu search console by clicking the purple circle/swirl icon in the upper-left corner of the screen.
     2. Type “startup disk creator” in the text box that appears
     3. Click on the “Startup Disk Creator” icon that appears.
-    4. The “Source disc image” panel should show the .iso file you downloaded.
+    4. The “Source disc image” panel should show the.iso file you downloaded.
     If it does not, click the “Other” button and find it in the folder you downloaded it to.
     5. In the “Disk to use” panel, you should see two lines.
 They may vary from